 The southern portion of Last Chance Grade intersects with an area of cultural significance, designated as a UNESCO World Heritage Site.

-The area is of particular importance to the Yurok People, a Native American tribe that has maintained a presence in the region for centuries.
+The area is of particular importance to a number of Native American tribes that have maintained a presence in the region for centuries.

 The UNESCO website describes the cultural significance of this site:

 “Archaeological surveys, test excavations, research and consultations conducted over the past 20 years have resulted in the recording of 50 prehistoric archaeological sites, 19 historic sites and at least 21 places of significance to local Indian communities.
 The archaeological sites span 4,500 years and represent changing settlement and subsistence systems.
 Historic resources include examples of early trails, homestead and ranching, fishing, dairy, mining and logging industries, and military structure.”

 Caltrans continues to maintain and repair the highway at Last Chance Grade.
 Heavy rains in March 2016, and later in the winter of 2017, resulted in multiple storm damage issues including cracks and settling on the roadway, deformation of retaining walls, and a localized landslide that resulted in the temporary loss of the southbound lane at postmile 14.4.
 In April 2017, the FHWA approved funding of $27.6M in construction dollars to repair this storm damage.
 The scope of work includes repairs of retaining walls and construction of new retaining walls.
 Construction crews will also improve vertical settling to smooth out the ride.
 This repair work began in the summer of 2017, using emergency contracts.